John Mandeville (Land Leaguer): Imprisonment

 On their first night in prison, while he slept the warders took Mandeville's clothing, but they returned it when the two were brought to Tullamore Jail the next night by special train.
 Here Balfour was assured that the doctor and governor were not sympathetic to the prisoners.
 Mandeville began to receive penalties for infractions of the prison code from 5 November 1887, with Balfour closely monitoring the situation.
 O'Brien was transferred to the prison hospital swiftly when his health declined, Mandeville who was not as well known, was targeted to break his insistence on his political status.
 As a large and muscular man, it is thought that this tempted to authorities into a reckless disregard for his health.
 He was repeatedly placed in solitary confinement, on a diet of coarse bread and cold water in draughty, unsanitary conditions, where he developed continual diarrhoea, painful rheumatism and a chronic sore throat.
 He was stripped of his clothing, and was left for a day semi-naked in the extreme cold.
 James Ridley, the prison doctor, certified him fit for the punishments regardless of his condition.

 When members of the visiting committee leaked information about Mandeville's treatment to the press, a scandal broke out in late November 1887 across Ireland and England.
 Balfour was unswayed by this, but allowed Mandeville separate exercise at the discretion of the prison.
-Mandeville lost three stone (19kg) in weight by late December, had lost vision and trembled constantly.
+Mandeville lost three stone (19 kg) in weight by late December, had lost vision and trembled constantly.
 When he was released on 24 December, he was greeted with bonfires on the mountains, and huge crowds in Mitchelstown, to which he gave a short speech before returning home.